juanitadevelopment/amber-timerjob/CONTRIBUTING.md

 ---

-Thank you for contributing to Amber TimerJob! 🚀
+Thank you for contributing to Juanita Amber TimerJob! 🚀